 Any operation can give problems with infection or bleeding and breast operations are no exception.
 If a simple infection occurs this normally resolves after a course of antibiotics.
-If you notice increasing redness of your wound and it is painful you are advised to contact your breast care nurse or attend A&E out of hours.
-Infections caught early are easier to treat.
+If you notice increasing redness of your wound and it is painful you are advised to see your surgeon or GP as soon as possible - Infections caught early are easier to treat.

 Bleeding after your operation can result in a collection of blood called a haematoma.
-A haematoma may resolve by itself but may occasionally require a small procedure or operation to remove the blood and help the wound heal.
+A Haematoma may resolve by itself but may occasionally require a small procedure or operation to remove the blood and help the wound heal.